 1. Natural Sources

 Naturally occurring substances found in the soil and rocks can be dissolved in water, causing contamination.
-These substances are sulfates, iron, radionuclides, fluorides, manganese, chlorides, and arsenic.
-Others, such as the decaying materials in the soil, may seep into underground water and move with it as particles.
+Such substances include sulfates, iron, radionuclides, fluorides, manganese, chlorides, and arsenic.

 2. Septic Systems